Countdown (Exo album)

-Countdown is the first Japanese-language studio album (fifth overall) by South Korean–Chinese boy band Exo.
+Countdown is the first Japanese-language studio album (fifth overall) by South Korean boy band Exo.
 It was released by Avex Trax and SM Entertainment Japan on January 31, 2018.
 The album contains previously released Japanese tracks along with four new songs, including the lead song "Electric Kiss".

 Release

 On November 4, 2017, Exo was announced to be releasing their first Japanese studio album on January 24, 2018.
 Ahead of the release of the music video for "Electric Kiss", Exo shared individual member teaser clips from November 18 to November 25 for their upcoming Japanese album.
 The release was later postponed to January 31, 2018.
 Member Lay is heard in the six previously released songs but did not participate in recording for the new songs due to conflicts with his promotional schedules in China.

 Promotion

 Exo performed "Electric Kiss" for the first time on January 26, 2018 on the Japanese morning TV show Sukkiri.
 On January 27 and 28, Exo added "Electric Kiss" and "Cosmic Railway" to the set list of their tour Exo Planet #4 – The ElyXion in Saitama and Osaka.